AlbertoLopSie/lianda-ha/README.md

 # lianda-ha

-Custom component to control Lianda 433Mhz radio-controlled covers using a Broadlink RM2 as RF gateway
+Home Assistant Custom component to control Lianda 433Mhz radio-controlled covers using a Broadlink RM2 as RF gateway

 This component has no production o distribution quality.
 It has been developed to inegrate __my covers__ to my Home Assistant instalation.